Curious about cannabis and its lesser known compounds? So were we! Keep reading for our version of CBN 101!

 This article has discussed the origins of CBN, our understanding of how it works in the body, as well as the risks and contraindications that might present themselves upon usage.
 If you’d like to learn more about the cannabis plant and its other cannabinoids, or perhaps the effects of cannabinoids on the GABA system, you can check out our previously linked blog articles.

-If you’re interested in trying out cannabinoids for better sleep, check out Tro Calm, our buccal troche that contains cannabidiol and cannabigerol, both of which modulate the endocannabinoid system and the GABA system indirectly.
+If you’re interested in trying out cannabinol for better sleep, check out Tro Zzz, our buccal troche for sleep that contains cannabinol and cannabidiol, both of which modulate the endocannabinoid system and the GABA system indirectly.

 M.R. de Souza, A.T.
 Henriques, R.P.
 Limberger, Medical cannabis regulation: an overview of models around the world with emphasis on the Brazilian scenario, J Cannabis Res.
 4 (2022) 33. https://doi.org/10.1186/s42238-022-00142-z.